asyncapi/website/content/blog/asyncapi-github-actions.md

 ### Generating HTML and publishing it to GitHub Pages

-One of the AsyncAPI use cases is to document your application with it and generated docs out of it, best in HTML.
-The typical workflow here would be to have a GitHub Action workflow that your trigger on every push to the `master` branch.
+One of the AsyncAPI use cases is to define your application and generate docs out of this definition, best in HTML.
+The typical workflow here would be to have a GitHub Action that your trigger on every push to the `master` branch.

 ```yaml
 name: AsyncAPI documentation publishing